-This document details the Drug Utilization Review (DUR) options that can be used by Humana through the claims processor during the processing of prescription drug claims.
+This document details the Drug Utilization Review (DUR) options that Humana can use through the claims processor during the processing of prescription drug claims.
 DUR edits, in conjunction with other benefit edits, are used to meet the following goals:

 - Provide guidance to reduce costs

 - Prevent over and under utilization

-- Provide Concurrent Drug Utilization Review
+- Provide concurrent Drug Utilization Review

 - Apply Internal Medication Error Identification and Reduction Systems

-- Patient education of proper medication use
+- Patient education of proper medication use.